krisnova/nginx-proxy-analysis/README.md

  - The socket state saturation from the `/proc/net/unix` file is the vast majority (90% or higher) in state `01` **SS_UNCONNECTED**.
  - Nginx will work as expected and proxy requests to/from the upstream server.

-### Case: Upstream server not accepting connections
+### Case 2: Upstream server not accepting connections

 In the case where the upstream server does not call the C function `accept()` after a socket has been established here are the findings: